klown/personal-data-server/docs/GoogleSsoRegistration.md

 In order to allow users to log into the Personal Data Server web application using their Google account, the Personal Data Server must to registered with Google.
-The result of the registration process is that Google generates a client id and secret for the Personal Data Server to use that for its single sign-on workflow.
+The result of the registration process is that Google generates a client id and secret for the Personal Data Server to use for its single sign-on workflow.
 The following provides information regarding the Google registration process.